FluidityProject/buildscripts/generic/README.md

 Builds are in general **not** optimised or tuned, to be as generic as possible, so you are very much encouraged to modify configuration parameters to improve performance on your local system.

+### Extra builds

+Many of the supporting software packages have extra build requirements of their own which should be available from system packages, but where Fluidity is being installed by a user without administrative privileges it may be necessary to install these extra packages from source.

+For example, the subsidiary builds within PETSc require flex, and many builds require a recent version of CMake.

 ## Supporting resources

 * [Fluidity wiki](https://github.com/FluidityProject/fluidity/wiki)